infrasonar/docs/docs/collectors/probes/appliance/credentials.md

     password: "a secret"
 ```

-Asset specific configuration can be added per asset-id using the `id` property, this can either be one asset or a list of assets.
+Asset specific configuration can be added by adding a `assets` section and assigning assets to this section by providing the asset-id using the `id` property, this can either be one asset or a list of assets.

 ```yaml
   assets: